 Store the remote control hand unit in a dry place with the battery removed.
 Remember to fit a new battery at the start of the new season!
 For further information, see chap.
 4.8.

 9 Fault tracing diagram

-The manual will be upgraded with fault tracing diagram during the fall of 2009.
-The updated manual will be available for downloading from our website www. seldenmast.com.
-Alternatively, contact a Seldén service dealer
+The manual will be upgraded with fault tracing diagram during fall 2008.
+To take part of this upgraded version go to our website www.seldenmast.se or contact our service dealers.